WHERE CAN I GET A CUSTOM MOLD MADE?

 ►Large industrial injection machines have a rotating screw that can mix colors evenly before the injection.

-However, the Model 150A machine has a fixed ram instead of a rotating screw, so the colors will NOT mix uniformly to create a new color (see photo below).
-Instead, they create beautiful randomly swirled patterns!
+so the colors will NOT mix uniformly to create a new color (see photo below).

 The swirled colors will also happen during the switch-over (or purging) to a new material.